Salt & Wind Travel

 Tips For Making Crudo

 Making crudo at home is really fast and easy which is why it’s a pretty perfect appetizer to serve for company.
-However, there are a few crucial tips you’ll want to follow so that it’s healthy and delicious.
+However, there are a few crucial tips you’ll want to follow so that this scallop crudo is healthy and delicious.

 • Keep It Clean: Yes, you should always have clean hands, clean surfaces, and clean equipment when you cook.
 But that’s even more essential when you’re preparing raw ingredients.